BautiSLC/dataminer-docs-connectors/connector/doc/Telenet_Node_Switch_Manager.md

 - Switching Nodes AS.xml
 - Switching Nodes IAS.xml

-There are two ways to add these automation scripts:

-1. In **System Display**, go to Advanced \> automation, then select "Insert File" and select the automation scripts one by one.

-1. Paste the three **automation scripts** into *C:\Skyline DataMiner\Scripts* and then perform a force synchronization as follows:

-   - In **System Display**, right-click the top banner and select Admin Tools \> Force Synchronization \> File...
-In the "Force Synchronization" window, paste *C:\Skyline DataMiner\Scripts* and click OK.

 In addition, you must also add the report template.
-To do so, place the file *Node Switch Report.asp* in the folder *C:\Skyline DataMiner\Webpages\Reports\templates*, and then perform a force synchronization of this folder (in the same way as described above).
+To do so, place the file *Node Switch Report.asp* in the folder *C:\Skyline DataMiner\Webpages\Reports\templates*, and then perform a force synchronization of this folder.

 Finally, you then need to fill in the settings on the **Settings** page of the element, as described below in the section "Settings Page."